nouor/ECE413/README.md

 **3-Stop Switch:-**

-It is used to stop stepper motor rotation but if it pressed when the motor rotates in the middle of full rotation or half rotation the motor is rotates first to 360° and then stop.
+It is used to stop stepper motor rotation but if it pressed when the motor rotates in the middle of full rotation or half rotation the motor is rotates first to 360° and then stop.(we use interrupt to change a flag which we use condition to check if it is set or not.)

 **4-Get From Keypad Switch:-**